infn-epics/uniio-opi/README.md

 ### Possible Values for `STATE_RB` and `STATE_SP`

-The status PVs typically represent the operational state of the cooling channel.
+The status PVs typically represent the operational state of the ioing channel.
 Possible values may include (depending on your IOC implementation):

 - `OFF` – Channel is powered off or inactive
-- `ON` – Channel is active and cooling
+- `ON` – Channel is active and ioing
 - `STANDBY` – Channel is in standby mode
 - `FAULT` – Channel has detected a fault condition
 - `MAINTENANCE` – Channel is in maintenance mode